tjnb0/CHIMERA/README.md

 ## Features

-- **SSP-RK3 time integration** - third-order accurate in time; strong stability preserving (Shu and Osher 1988); no new extrema in smooth flows when paired with the TVD slope limiter
+- **SSP-RK3 time integration** - third-order accurate in time and stability preserving; no new extrema in smooth flows with TVD slope limiter
 - **MUSCL reconstruction** - second-order accurate in space using cell-centered gradients extrapolated to face states
 - **MOOD reconstruction** - per-cell fallback to first order where reconstructed